-4.2.11.3 Cultural, Historical, and Archeological Resources
+Cultural, Historical, and Archeological Resources

 Over the years, several cultural resource studies have been conducted in the upper Green River Watershed.
 Tacoma Water evaluates all requests to enter the controlled access areas of the watershed to study the cultural resources on a case-by-case basis in coordination with the MIT.
 At a minimum, Tacoma Water requires that the work be professional in nature and be available to the public through publication or other means.
-The following studies have been completed:
+Beyond the cultural and archeological resources and studies listed below, the Stampede Tunnel is listed on the Washington State Inventory of Historical Places:

-• A Cultural Resource Overview of the Green River Watershed Area: In 1978, the USFS contracted for a study and report titled A Cultural Resource Overview of the Green River Watershed Area (Hedlund et al 1978).
+A Cultural Resource Overview of the Green River Watershed Area: In 1978, the USFS contracted for a study and report titled A Cultural Resource Overview of the Green River Watershed Area (Hedlund et al, 1978).
 The report describes the geography, geology, and prehistory of the watershed.
 It also describes aboriginal use of natural resources, occupancy of the watershed by Native Americans and other groups, and historic resources in the watershed.
 The report indicates very little survey work has been done in the Cascade Range.
 It further indicates that certain sites in the Green River Watershed area show a far more complex pattern of existence than casual use for seasonal berry-picking.
 Two specific areas - the Twin Camp site and the Meadow Creek site - are mentioned.
 Concern is expressed for vandalism of open areas, and the report speaks favorably about protection afforded by Tacoma Water's controlled access policies.

 The report indicates that the Green River Basin people were a composite band of food gatherers who enjoyed considerable social and economic exchange with numerous contiguous groups.
 Their culture was based upon a diversified subsistence economy that required extensive mobility to best mutually exploit common resources.
-These resources were gathered and processed by a multi-purpose technology that had certain specialized forms and associated rituals.
+These resources were gathered and processed by a multipurpose technology that had certain specialized forms and associated rituals.
 Fishing for salmon was the major source of food for the Native peoples that used the Green River.
 Their annual subsistence was supplemented by hunting mammals and gathering numerous vegetal foods.